Topic 1: Germany in the World

 What countries are near the United States?

-On which continent is the United States located?
-Which hemisphere?
+- On which continent is the United States located?

-Which map is our class more accustomed to using?
+- Which map is our class more accustomed to